Stephen Kovacs

 Stephen Matias Kovacs (January 4, 1972 – January 15, 2022) was an American saber fencer and fencing coach.
 He was a three-time NCAA All American for Columbia University, four-time All-Ivy League, and the first fencer to win four consecutive Intercollegiate Fencing Association championships.
 As a fencing coach, he then coached at the Pingry School, Princeton Junior School, Stevens Institute of Technology, Duke University, Ridge High School, and private fencing clubs including one that he founded.
 In October 2021 he was arrested and charged with multiple counts of sexual assault, endangering the welfare of a child, and false swearing, and imprisoned in the Somerset County Jail in Somerville, New Jersey.
 On October 29, 2021, the United States Center for SafeSport temporarily suspended Kovacs, pending an investigation by it of allegations against him.
-On January 15, 2022, Kovacs died (aged 50) in Somerset County Jail.
-His death is being investigated.
+On January 15, 2022, Kovacs committed suicide (aged 50) in Somerset County Jail.

 Early life

-Kovacs' hometown was Hampton, in Hunterdon County, New Jersey, and he later lived in Clifton, in Passaic County, New Jersey, and in Watchung, in Somerset County, New Jersey.
+Kovacs' hometown was Hampton, in Hunterdon County, New Jersey, and he later lived in Clifton, in Passaic County and in Watchung in Somerset County.
 He attended North Hunterdon High School.

 In 1989, Kovacs won the United States Fencing Association (USFA) Under-17 saber championship, and in 1990 he won the USFA Under-20 (Junior) saber championship.
 He was coached at the New York Athletic Club by Vasil Etropolski, the 1983 saber world champion from Bulgaria.